Free Money! Yes, it's Real! Learn how!

 Setup an appointment

-Set up a time to meet with a representative from your bank to finish setting up the account
+Set up a time to meet with a representative from your bank or credit union to finish setting up the account

 - Bring your child’s Social Insurance Number